SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   - [x] Complete the active AV1 forward and inverse transform-family checklist above.
 - [ ] Benchmark codec-specific costs for CABAC/range decode, inverse transforms, still-image prediction, deblocking, SAO, CDEF, restoration, chroma upsampling, color conversion, alpha packing, and grid copies.
   - [x] Add a permanent frame-wide HEVC intra-prediction benchmark.
 On .NET 10, SIMD planar, vertical-angular, and horizontal-angular prediction measured 155.2, 150.7, and 255.0 microseconds per padded 1920x1088 frame, compared with forced-scalar timings of 1.890, 1.081, and 0.979 milliseconds: 12.2, 7.2, and 3.8 times faster with zero managed allocations.
+  - [x] Add a permanent frame-wide HEVC reference-preparation benchmark.
+On .NET 10, complete and partially substituted borders measured 465.3 and 566.7 microseconds per 2,040-block padded 1920x1088 frame, compared with forced-scalar timings of 477.5 and 608.0 microseconds, with zero managed allocations.
 - [ ] Implement vector paths only for confirmed hot loops, using existing `Vector128`, `Vector256`, and `Vector512` helper and dispatch patterns where supported.
 - [ ] Prioritize shared color conversion and pixel packing, chroma upsampling, inverse-transform add-and-clip, intra predictors, HEVC deblock/SAO, AV1 loop filter/CDEF/restoration, and contiguous grid copies.
 - [ ] Benchmark the complete decode color pipeline on representative 8/10/12-bit AVIF and HEIC images with and without embedded ICC profiles.
 Report absolute end-to-end timings and allocations in addition to the isolated YUV/CICP and ICC stage costs.